-Welcome to the current real estate market, where multiple offers are increasingly common, and the for-sale home inventory becomes increasingly tighter.
-According to national reports, for-sale home inventory nationwide fell at its fastest pace in four years during that month.
-Declining inventory has also caused U.S. home values to increase — up to an average of 7.4 percent during the past year.
+Welcome to the current real estate market, where multiple offers are increasingly common, and the for-sale home inventory has become increasingly tighter.
+Nationwide, declining inventory has also caused U.S. home values to increase.

 “From a lending perspective, it’s really important to have your ducks in a row.
 The earlier in the process the better,” says Hill.
 She advises borrowers to make a pre-qualifying letter for approval a priority.
 Collect and prepare necessary paperwork, she says, such as pay stubs and tax returns.
 A credit check is also necessary, and information about debt-to-income ratio.
 Generally, lenders like to keep it below 43% for all debt when prequalifying a borrower.
 “Of course, the lower the better,” says Hill.